Bloodborne Pathogen Exposure Control Plan

 - Waste Treatment and Disposal

 Infectious waste generated in University areas may be autoclaved on site or collected in a biohazard container for treatment.
 If waste is autoclaved, the container must be labeled as "treated" prior to disposal with general refuse.
-If an autoclave is unavailable for treatment on site contact IUEHS Biosafety for your respective campus for pick-up.
+Liquid infectious waste may be bleached and then poured down the drain.
+Refer to the Indiana University Biosafety Manual Section 3.14 for additional disposal details.
+If an autoclave is unavailable for treatment on site contact IUEHS Biosafety for your respective campus for assistance.

 The hepatitis B vaccine shall be made available to all employees of Indiana University who are identified as having potential occupational exposure to bloodborne pathogens.
 The Designated Medical Service Provider for the respective campus shall provide HBV vaccinations.
 Each employee’s department will pay the vaccination expense.